 With her analytical nature and multifaceted background in both the sciences and the arts, Eva has enjoyed creating curriculum material, attending conferences, and working in science labs.
 Her interests include brain research, human development, school curriculum approaches, health, and medicine.

-Eva currently teaches writing, literacy, phonemic awareness, math, science, and learning and study strategies.
-She also edits novels and short fiction and mentors young authors.
-When not teaching or writing, Eva likes to attend concerts, explore Edmonton’s summer festivals, and visit the Strathcona Farmers’ Market–experiences that ultimately found their way into her novels.
+Eva teaches writing skills, edits novels and short fiction, and mentors young authors.
+When not teaching or writing, she likes to attend concerts, explore Edmonton’s summer festivals, and visit the Strathcona Farmers’ Market–experiences that ultimately wend their way into her novels.

-Current works-in-progress include novels Beyond the Music (companion and sequel to Beyond the Precipice), Druyan (fantasy adventure) and Ironclad (supernatural adventure), and a parenting/educator handbook.
+Current works-in-progress include novels Beyond the Music (companion and sequel to Beyond the Precipice), Druyan (fantasy adventure), Ironclad (supernatural adventure), and a parenting/educator handbook.

 Beyond the Precipice, a reality-based, interpretive literary fiction/psychological suspense novel based in the Edmonton and the University of Alberta area, addresses issues of grief, abuse, and the power of unconditional love against a backdrop of the passion for music and the need to be true to oneself.
 It has received stellar reviews from literary professionals and educators locally and around the globe.
 (Also see readers’ responses.)